carbon-language/carbon-lang/docs/project/goals.md

 **Design features to be simple to implement.** Syntax, structure, and language features should be chosen while keeping the implementation complexity manageable.
-The simplicity of implementation reduces bugs, and will in most cases make the features easier to understand.
+Simplicity of implementation reduces bugs, and will in most cases make the features easier to understand.
 It's also often the best way to ensure predictable performance, although supporting peak performance may require options for more complex implementation behavior.